tvararu/.dotfiles/README.md

 ### Audio

 Arch selects the GPU as the default sound card.
-To switch to the motherboard soundcard:
+To switch to the motherboard sound card:

 ```bash
 $ sudo vim /etc/modprobe.d/default.conf